-Today a lot of cleaning companies are using green cleaning products just because they are just as efficient and no more expensive than other cleaning products that are harsher on the environment.
+Today a lot of commercial cleaning services are using green cleaning products just because they are just as efficient and no more expensive than other cleaning products that are harsher on the environment.

 If using green cleaning products is important to you, make sure you get documentation (data sheets) on the cleaning products used by the cleaning company that you intend to use.

 We frequently hear from our new clients that they are unhappy with their current janitorial company because they don’t understand why they are often receiving extra invoices for services they think are part of the basic cleaning service.

 Having a simple and transparent cleaning cost is very important and if the proposal includes conditions for additional charges, it should be very clear for you and the cleaning company.

 The janitorial cleaning companies are generally offering affordable pricing and can adjust it to suit your budget.

 Choosing a cleaning company that offers a specialty service in your industry may offer an edge in both efficiency and cost, that serves your interest.